larcangeli/Quantum-computing-k-coloring-problem-with-a-less-than-oracle/README.md

 - **Amplitude amplification**: Boosting the amplitudes of states that satisfy the coloring constraints.
 - **Iterative searches**: Running multiple iterations of Grover's algorithm to refine the marked solutions.

-### Less-Than Oracle
+### Oracle
-The less-than oracle is used to mark states that fulfill specific conditions.
+The oracle is used to mark states that fulfill specific conditions.
 It uses modular quantum circuit design with:
 - **Controlled operations**: Multi-controlled gates to enforce conditions.
 - **Bit manipulation**: X gates to temporarily scramble states for conditional checks.